 When thinking about the most profitable commercial real estate investment types, it is important that investors recognize that profits and returns can vary widely based on the specifics of a deal.
 As a result, it is difficult to say, objectively – which property type(s) are the most profitable.
 Instead, it is easier to define the characteristics of properties that produce strong returns.
-There are five that are noteworthy:
+There are six that are noteworthy:

 - Number of Tenants: Properties with a high number of tenants may be more likely to be profitable because the scale allows important back office functions to be centralized, which can make operations more efficient.

 - Market: Properties located in fast growing markets tend to be more profitable than those that are located in stagnant or shrinking markets.
 Evidence of high growth markets can be found in metrics like: population growth, job growth, new business formation, and rising median wages.